 The APAC accredited psychology major provides a strong grounding in basic psychological concepts and theories in the areas of biological, cognitive, developmental, social, and clinical psychology.
 Students will also develop skills in research methods and data analysis, and an advanced knowledge in at least one domain of psychology.
 A non-APAC-accredited 75 point minor sequence is also available within the Bachelor of Arts.

 Intended learning outcomes

-Graduates of the accredited Psychology major will demonstrate the following learning outcomes:
+Graduates of the major in Psychology will demonstrate the following learning outcomes:

-2. Scientific Enquiry and Critical Thinking: A capacity for scientific reasoning, problem solving and research skills to enable investigation and interpretation of the key factors underpinning behaviour and mental processes;
+- Scientific Enquiry and Critical Thinking: The self-directed pursuit of scholarly inquiry, scientific reasoning, problem solving, and research skills to enable investigation, analysis, and critique of the key factors underpinning behaviour and psychological processes.

 - Apply psychological knowledge to develop personal, interpersonal, and professional skills The ability to apply psychological knowledge to: - develop reflective skills to promote self‐awareness and demonstrate personal and professional integrity; - demonstrate respect for and the ability to work effectively with people from diverse cultures and backgrounds; - give, receive, and utilise constructive feedback; - promote and maintain the wellbeing of self and others.

 - Applying psychological knowledge to address real‐world problems.
 The ability to analyse and evaluate psychological theories and concepts to: - explain how evidence‐based psychological interventions can help address contemporary local, national and global issues; - design a research project to investigate a psychological question